 Over $2,400 raised for Special Olympics Ontario at recent Battalion game

-North Bay Battalion logo.
+The North Bay Battalion will begin training camp on November 15.
 (Supplied by the Ontario Hockey League)

 Over $2,4000 was raised for Special Olympics Ontario by the North Bay Battalion, and the Law Enforcement Torch Run (LETR).